Carlos Vela is MLS's highest paid player at $6.3 million - WHIZ News

-WASHINGTON (AP) — LA Galaxy attacker Carlos Vela is Major League Soccer’s highest paid player this season, with $6.3 million in total compensation, including $4.5 million in salary.
+WASHINGTON (AP) — Los Angeles FC attacker Carlos Vela is Major League Soccer’s highest paid player this season, with $6.3 million in total compensation, including $4.5 million in salary.

 Vela was limited to seven games during the pandemic-shortened 2020 season due to a knee injury.

-Note: This story has been corrected to show that Vela plays for Los Angeles FC, not the LA Galaxy.